Health Sciences (Broad Field)

 NOTE: You are encouraged to contact an academic advisor at 763-433-1230 for course planning assistance and information about transfer credit evaluation and transfer options.

-BIOL 1106 Principles of Biology I 4 BIOL 2113* Human Anatomy and Physiology I 4 BIOL 2114* Human Anatomy and Physiology II 4 BIOL 2201* Microbiology 4 CHEM 1020* Interpretive Chemistry 4 CMST 1100 OR CMST 2215 Introduction to Communication
+BIOL 1106 Principles of Biology I 4 BIOL 2113* Human Anatomy and Physiology I 4 BIOL 2114* Human Anatomy and Physiology II 4 BIOL 2201* Microbiology 4 CHEM 1020* OR CHEM 1050* OR CHEM 1061 Interpretive Chemistry OR Fundamentals of General, Organic, and Biological

-3 ENGL 1120 OR ENGL 1121* Crosscurrent College Writing and Critical Reading OR College Writing and Critical Reading 4 HPER 1112 Nutrition 3 MATH 1114* Introduction to Statistics 4 MATH 1200* College Algebra 3 PHIL 1110 OR PHIL 1200 Introduction to Ethics OR Medical Ethics 3 PSYC 1110 General Psychology 4 PSYC 2235* Lifespan Development 4 SOC 1111 General Sociology 3
+3-4 ENGL 1120 OR ENGL 1121* Crosscurrent College Writing and Critical Reading OR College Writing and Critical Reading 4 HPER 1112 Nutrition 3 MATH 1100* OR MATH 1114* OR MATH 1200* Mathematics for Liberal Arts OR Introduction to Statistics OR College Algebra 3-4 PHIL 1110 OR PHIL 1200 Introduction to Ethics OR Medical Ethics 3 PSYC 1110 General Psychology 4 PSYC 2235* Lifespan Development 4 SOC 1111 General Sociology 3

 *Some occupations may require advanced education